teamworktf/website_api/README.md

 #### Get image context for a map

 Get a list of images about the map.
-Depending on the data that we have some field might be empty.
+Depending on the map, the fields "screenshots" and "leveloverview" might be null.

 ```
 https://teamwork.tf/api/v1/map-stats/mapimages/{map_name}?key=YOUR_API_KEY